zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

   If True, such operations are performed regardless of the current LPAR status.

-  If False, such operations are performed only if the LPAR is not currently loaded, and are rejected otherwise.
+  If False (default), such operations are performed only if the LPAR is not currently loaded, and are rejected otherwise.

   | **required**: False
   | **type**: bool